gleam-lang/gleam/notes/talk.md

 Right.
 With the codegen function finished I've all the basic parts of a BEAM language compiler.
 The only this that is left is to stick them all together.

-Here is the `gleam_compiler` module.
-It takes a path to a file of Gleam source code.
+Here is the `gleam_compiler` module, which defines a `load_file` function.

-It reads the file and converts the resulting unicode binary into an Erlang string.
+This function takes a path to a file of Gleam source code, reads the file and converts the resulting unicode binary into an Erlang string.

 The string is then fed into the tokenizer, which breaks the source code down into a list of it's atomic parts, such as strings, numbers, and punctuation.